 Trying Out Claws

-Claws interface isn't the slickest you’ll ever see, but it’s not hard on the eyes and some geeks might actually prefer the more minimalist approach to mail.
+Claws interface isn't the slickest you’ll ever see, but it’s not hard on the eyes and some geeks might actually prefer the minimalist approach to the email.
 The display is also highly configurable.
 Users can easily set the columns to display in the folder view and which columns to display in the message view.
 If you want a lot of information in the message view, you can get that, or you can winnow it down to just the sender and subject, if that makes you happy.